kalekundert/autoclasstoc/docs/syntax/rst.rst

 The following directive can be used in any restructured text file:

-.. rst:directive:: .. autoclasstoc:: [qualified class name]
+.. rst:directive:: .. sphinxclasstocr:: [qualified class name]

   Create a table of contents (TOC) for the given Python class.